Business uses of natural language processing - the 2023 capabilities of NLP

 In fact, this is something that’s already been implemented successfully for detecting spam in emails, in addition to having other applications within enterprises.

 One of these applications is for HR recruiters who can use natural language processing technologies to cut down their workload by intelligently categorising and sorting through piles of resumes.
+Check out the NLP project we did for CV-Library, one of the UK’s largest job boards.

 The majority of businesses use antiquated search technologies based on keyword matching to help find something for their employees, customers and partners.